mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 *My go-to for underwater macro photography*

-The TG-7 is my primary underwater camera and the one I reach for whenever I want detailed, close-up shots of marine life.
+The TG-7 is my primary underwater camera and the one I use whenever I want detailed, close-up shots of marine life.
 I have underwater housing for it, which allows me to take it to depth without any issues.
-Alone, the camera is still waterproof and can go up to 15 meters without the housing!
+Without the housing, the camera is still waterproof and can go up to 15 meters!

-**Settings:** I always shoot using the custom white balance setting, which I set during the dive using something white, usually my underwater dive slate, to calibrate the color accurately for the depth and conditions I'm in.
+**Settings:** When underwater, I always shoot using the custom white balance setting, which I set during the dive using something white, usually my underwater dive slate, to calibrate the color accurately for the depth and conditions I'm in.
 The TG-7 also has preset white balances for shallow, mid, and deep water which are great when you don't have a slate handy.
 For shooting, I use either Underwater Macro or Underwater Microscope mode depending on how small my subject is, both are excellent for capturing the fine details of nudibranchs, crustaceans, and other tiny reef creatures.
+This camera also has great landscape settings for sunsets and scenery above the water!

-**What I love about it:** The macro capabilities are genuinely impressive.
-I can get incredibly detailed shots of small subjects that would be impossible with a wider angle camera.
+**What I love about it:** The macro capabilities are really impressive.
+I can get super detailed shots of small subjects that would be impossible with a wide angle camera.
 It handles color really well when the white balance is set correctly, which makes a huge difference underwater where reds and oranges disappear quickly with depth.

-**The cons:** You really need an external strobe to get the best results, something I am still saving up for.
-The built-in flash works, but the strobe is a game changer.
+**The cons:** You really need an external light strobe to get the best results, something I am still saving up for.
+The built-in flash works well, but the strobe is a game changer.
 Another issue I've found is that the battery drains very quickly if you try to shoot video, so I keep this camera purely for photos and leave the video to my GoPro.

 ---